Jemal06/banking-app/README.md

 - Cover 80–90% of knowledge expected from a Junior–Middle Java Developer
 - Practice OOP, abstraction, polymorphism, and other core principles
 - Transition to Spring Framework in later stages
-- Prepare a project that can serve as a portfolio piece for employment or freelance
+- Prepare a project that can serve as a portfolio piece for employment or freelancep

  What You'll Find Here